ndouglas-cloudsmith/huggingface-kubernetes/README.md

 rm -rfv ~/.cache/huggingface/hub
 ```

-## Signing out of the Huggin Face CLI
+## Signing out of the Hugging Face CLI

 Run the following in your shell:
 ```